MicrosoftDocs/azure-devops-docs/docs/cross-service/manage-change.md

 ## Where does change arise?
 How can we minimize change?

-Changes to a software development project can occur from a number of areas, such as one or more of the following:
+Changes to a software development project can occur from a number of areas, such as the following:

 - Business needs and customer needs change
 - New priorities arise
-- Feature requirements change as new information arises
+- Feature requirements change as new information occurs or dependencies are discovered
 - Resources and organizations change
-- New dependencies are discovered
 - Development or testing takes longer than expected.

 ### Minimize changes that are avoidable

-While some changes are unavoidable, other types of changes are avoidable.
+While some changes are unavoidable, other types of changes can be avoided or their impact minimized.
 Many of these types of changes arise when a team is new to Agile methods and may not have completely adopted an Agile culture.
 Such types of changes often introduce scope creep during a sprint or release.

 > [!NOTE]
 > *What is Scope creep?
 Scope creep occurs when the deliverables or features of a project expand from what was originally defined, without a commensurate change in additional time or budget.*

-To minimize avoidable changes, the following occurrences should be avoided.
+To minimize avoidable changes, minimize the occurrence of the following.

-- Requirements aren't clearly articulated
-- Requirements aren't well prioritized
-- The team hasn't agreed on how they'll manage change
+- Unclear requirements and acceptance criteria
+- Unclear project scope and priorities
+- No change management process agreed to by the team
 - Poor estimates on planned work
-- New requests aren't negotiated
+- Not negotiating requests for new work
-- A team member is unclear on a requirement, project scope, or acceptance criteria
-- A team member is focused on developing what they believe to be best rather than what is required
+- Allowing a team member to focus  on developing what they believe to be best rather than what is required
-- One or more team members make decisions without communicating with others
+- Poor communication within the team when changes occur
-- Stakeholders and customer input isn't sought out early enough or well enough
+- Lack of stakeholders and customer input around change requests
-- Team members don't raise issues proactively.
+- Lack of proactive raising of issues by team members.

 ### Adopt best change management practices

 To avoid some of these undesirable changes, you'll want to integrate  best change management practices into your organization culture.
+These include:

 - Continuous improvement
 - Agile practices and an entrepreneurial mindset